 The extraordinary success of the occupation of Tahrir Square earlier this year has had an inspirational effect on protests across the world.
 Between 6 and 8.5 million Spaniards have taken part in the Indignants movement that is centred on the occupation of Puerta del Sol square in Madrid.
-In New York the ‘Occupy Wall Street’ protest has inspired over 900 similar occupations in public spaces across Europe, Africa, Asia and North America.
+In New York the ‘Occupy Wall Street’ protest has inspired over 900 similar occupations in public spaces across Europe, visit web Africa, Asia and North America.
 It is unclear how long they will last for.
 However the extraordinary success of the Tahrir Square occupation means that the model of occupations of public spaces will probably be a popular mode of protest for the foreseeable future.
 Consequently it is likely that a generation of activists will become highly skilled in the logistics of occupying public spaces.
 They are likely to become versed in the legal ownership of particular public spaces; in the regulations that govern those public spaces; in the land-use of every part of those public spaces, and the utilities that serve them; and as a result of the challenges that result from a group of strangers camping together in a small urban area they are likely to be highly experienced in negotiating how the camp will use the public space.
 Given the importance of their cause in their lives these decisions are likely to be charged with a great deal of significance.
 This is likely to lead to a much broader interest in urban planning amongst the movement: “act locally, think globally”.
 Could this lead to a new era of protest at urban planning decisions?

 Some ‘Occupy’ movements have been greatly restricted by wanting to protest in privately-owned public spaces: New York’s Zuccotti Park bans tents, and the original target of the Occupy the London Stock Exchange protest, Paternoster Square, banned the protestors’ entry completely, forcing them to mount their protest at the adjacent St. Paul’s Cathedral.
 Given this experience, I imagine that such an urban planning interest would focus on critiques of privatised public space.
 As the chant goes, “whose streets?
 Our streets!”